vik37/vik37/README.md

 # Well, Hello There, I'm Viktor 👋
 - ### *Exploring the galaxy of software development, crafting clean code, and designing scalable architectures.*
 - ### *Every bug is just a puzzle waiting to be solved!* 🛸💡
-# May the code be with you! :raising_hand:"
+# May the code be with you! :raising_hand:

 🚀 **Software Developer**
 I specialize in building scalable backend solutions.
-While most of my experience lies in backend development, I'm also proficient in building modern web applications using cutting-edge frontend technologies.
+While most of my experience lies in backend development, I'm also proficient in building modern web applications using cutting-edge front-end technologies.

 💡 Passionate about backend development, full-stack development, cloud solutions, and scalable architectures.